 Suggested Packing List:

-- We suggest bringing US dollars and dividing the money into different places and keep small bills handy.
+IMPORTANT: We suggest bringing US dollars and dividing the money into different places and keeping small bills handy.
 US Bills MUST be crisp, with no rips or markings otherwise they will not be accepted!

 **Mornings and evenings can be cooler.

 ***There is laundry available at all lodges but we recommend bringing enough lightweight clothes to last you through the trip.
 While your clothes will be washed, they will not be dried.

 Bug spray (with DEET)

 *Electrical outlets in Uganda are 240 volts and 50 Hz.
 Therefore, an adapter is needed if you coming from the U.S. We recommend purchasing a universal adapter.

 1. Remember that you’ll be walking through mud and be covered in dirt by the end of your trek.
 Consider bringing clothes that are not precious, that you don’t mind ruining.

 Comfortable trekking pants.
 If you have separate waterproof pants carry these in your backpack in case of rain.